Posted on Wednesday, September 1st, 2021 at 10:28 pm

 Any product containing THC, however, remains illegal under federal law regardless of whether the state in which you live has “legalized” medicinal or recreational marijuana use.
 Federal and state laws – and, in turn, LTD benefit providers’ policies — are evolving rapidly on these issues.
 The challenge is for legislators and policymakers to craft regulations that permit patients with verified conditions to reap the benefits of “clean” CBD products without exposing the public to products labeled as CBD that may do more harm than good.

 If you follow the guidance above and carefully screen what CBD products you use and where they come from, you should be able to enjoy the benefits CBD products provide without risking your initial qualification for LTD benefits or continuation of those benefits.

-As always, with respect to any issue that may affect your eligibility for LTD benefits, you should get advice about the most recent rules, regulations, and trends from your long-term disability attorney from Abell and Capitan Law.
+As always, with respect to any issue that may affect your eligibility for LTD benefits, you should get advice about the most recent rules, regulations, and trends from your long-term disability attorney from Capitan Law.
 Call us at (267) 419-7888 or set up an appointment through our website to get the latest updates.